Category Archives: Creative Process

 –Hunter Museum chief curator, Nandini Makrandi.

 Thanks to the creativity of the photographers, the camera’s expressive potential is readily apparent.
 However, if the photography of these modern masters is individual in its vision, photojournalism itself is a corporate process.
-A unique feature of this exhibition is the way it documents how the photo-essays seen in the Magazine come into being, how photographers are chosen for assignments, and how, through careful selection and thoughtful presentation, a visual story is honed by the Magazine editors.
-We see not only published photos, but also the many that did not make the editorial cut.
+A unique feature of this exhibition is the way it documents how the photo essays seen in the Magazine come into being, how photographers are chosen for assignments, and how, through careful selection and thoughtful presentation, a visual story is honed by the Magazine editors.
+We see not only published photos but also the many that did not make the editorial cut.
 Tearsheets show how the photos that ran in the Magazine actually looked in print.
-As Nandini Makrandi points out, “Normally those editorial decisions are hidden, but in this exhibit they are brought out for the viewer’s consideration.”
+As Nandini Makrandi points out, “Normally, those editorial decisions are hidden, but in this exhibit, they are brought out for the viewer’s consideration.”

-For over forty years, the legendary Brazilian photographer and environmentalist, Sebastiao Salgado, has documented the lives of people all over the world with powerful black and white images.
+For over forty years, the legendary Brazilian photographer and environmentalist Sebastiao Salgado has documented the lives of people all over the world with powerful black-and-white images.
 In 1991, with the U.S. and its allies about to invade Kuwait, he anticipated events, calling Kathy Ryan the day the war began to ask if he could document the environmental devastation he was sure would occur.
-Hurrying to the Mideast, he waited on the Kuwaiti border, as the New York Times frantically pressed authorities to allow him access to the oil fields.
-Days later he witnessed an inferno—over 100 oil wells in flames and workers struggling heroically to stem the disaster.
+Hurrying to the Mideast, he waited on the Kuwaiti border as the New York Times frantically pressed authorities to allow him access to the oil fields.
+Days later, he witnessed an inferno—over 100 oil wells in flames and workers struggling heroically to stem the disaster.

 Salgado--Kuwaiti Inferno (cover)